-- 24.(1) A person having a right conferred under this Part may consent to the doing of any act affecting such right or may waive the right. - (2) A right to which subsection (1) refers may be waived in writing signed by the person waiving the right, and the waiver - (a) may relate to works generally, specific works, class of works, existing works or future works; and - (b) may be conditional, unconditional or expressed to be subject to revocation. - (3) Where a waiver is made in favour of the owner or prospective owner of the copyright in the work to which it relates, it shall be presumed to extend to owners' or prospective owners' licensees and successors in title, unless a contrary intention is expressed. - (4) Nothing in this Part shall be construed as excluding the operation of the general law of contract or estoppel in relation to an informal waiver or other transaction in relation to any of the rights in this Part.
+- 24.(1) A person having a right conferred under this Part may consent to the doing of any act affecting such right or may waive the right. - (2) A right to which subsection (1) refers may be waived by instrument in writing signed by the person waiving the right, and the waiver - (a) may relate to works generally or to a specific work or class of works and may relate to existing or future works; and - (b) may be conditional or unconditional and may be expressed to be subject to revocation. - (3) Where a waiver is made in favour of the owner or prospective owner of the copyright in the work to which it relates, it shall be presumed to extend to his licensees and successors in title, unless a contrary intention is expressed. - (4) Nothing in this Part shall be construed as excluding the operation of the general law of contract or estoppel in relation to an informal waiver or other transaction in relation to any of the rights to which this Part relates.